 Written in the Wind

-A documentary on El Silbo, the whistling language of La Gomera.
+A documentary on el Silbo Gomero, the indigenous whistling language of La Gomera.

-Silbo is not unique as a whistled language, but is used by a greater number than any other and the only one which is being actively protected.
-Fitting perfectly with UNESCO´s
+El Silbo is used by a greater number of people than any other whistled language in the world, and the only one which is being actively protected.
+Fitting perfectly with UNESCO´s requirements of historical, linguistic, anthropological and aesthetic values, in 2009 it was inscribed on their Representative List of the Intangible Cultural Heritage of Humanity.

 Over the deep and craggy ravines the whistle once again drifts on the wind and a culture lives on.